google/closure-templates/java/src/com/google/template/soy/jbcsrc/development-guide.md

 all `BytecodeProducer` objects are created and wired together and then we do a single pass to generate code.

-### `MethodRef`, `ConstructorRef`, `FieldRef`
+### `MethodRef`, `FieldRef`

-These are analgous to the object `java.lang.reflect.Method`, `java.lang.reflect.Constructor`, and `java.lang.reflect.Field` (and in fact there are adapters for converting from the reflect objects to these).
+`MethodRef` is analgous to the objects `java.lang.reflect.Method`,and `java.lang.reflect.Constructor`, and `FieldRef` corresponds to `java.lang.reflect.Field` (and in fact there are adapters for converting from the reflect objects to these).
 They are optimized for generating expressions that invoke the methods or access the fields, and it is also possible to construct these object for methods that do not yet exist (because we haven't generated them yet).

 ## `CodeBuilder`